hprose/hprose-js/README.md

 You don't need use the javascript source files.
 You only need include `hprose.js` in your html.

-The file `hproseHttpRequest.swf` you can put it on anywhere, and then specify its load path by setting the `flashpath` attribute in the `script` tag.
+The file `FlashHttpRequest.swf` you can put it on anywhere, and then specify its load path by setting the `flashpath` attribute in the `script` tag.
 If you omit this attribute, the default path is current path.

 ### Exception Handling